muskansngh07/HTML-CSS-JS/README.md

 # ☆ About ☆
-I will summarize all the things I learnt during the process.
+Summary of all the things I learnt during the process.

 ## All the things I learnt in HTML